Page Last Updated May 2, 2026

 Distribution of Araliaceae

 Araliaceae is mostly a tropical family, but some are endemic to temperate climates as well.
-They are in Eurasia, Africa, Australia, New Zealand, New Caledonia, Pacific Islands, and the Americas, from Arctic Canada to temperate South America.
+They are in Eurasia, Africa, Australia, New Zealand, New Caledonia, the Pacific Islands, and the Americas, from Arctic Canada to temperate South America.

 Distribution of Araliaceae in the Americas